 ISHI routinely offers general, trauma and oncological surgical services.
 We have also offered some urologic, gynecologic and pediatric surgery services as well.
 Depending on the needs of the particular host site, ISHI can recruit specialty surgeons as necessary.

-Our volunteers make a donation to ISHI for $1200-1500 (from the NY/NJ area) depending on the location of the mission.
-This covers their airfare and some other expenses.
+Our volunteers make a donation to ISHI for approximately $1500 (from the NY/NJ area) depending on the location of the mission.
+This covers the airfare and some other expenses.
 ISHI pays for food, transportation in the country and other fees.
 Volunteers are expected to pay for Visa fees and vaccinations.
 ISHI does not pay for souvenirs, tickets/admission for cultural activities, or alcohol.

 We welcome volunteers from all over the world.
 Our donations fees are determined from flights based out of the NY/NJ area.
 If you are traveling from a different location, you may incur different fees to cover the airfare.